fosterdrummer/voicefoundry-assignment/README.md

 This account should have a user configured with Admin access.

 #### AWS Profiles
 This project requires an aws profile in ~.aws/config to retrieve environment config and credentials.
-Pass the profile name to any scripts that require aws credentials.
+Pass the profile name to scripts that require aws credentials.

 ### Secrets